parcio/haura/docs/src/rfc/1-pivotkey.md

 traversed distance.
 Arguably, this is semantic-wise not complicated but many methods will be affected by this change.
 Also, misidentification may become possible as with reconstruction of subtrees paths may be shifted around.
-With Pivot Keys these will result in a failed search indicating an outdated key.
+With `PivotKey`s these will result in a failed search indicating an outdated key.
-Currently the only advantage this method would have to the Pivot Key method is that the size can be expected to remain comparatively low, with 5 bytes for each element in the search path.
+Currently the only advantage this method would have to the `PivotKey` method is that the size can be expected to remain comparatively low, with 5 bytes for each element in the search path.
 A restriction of key size as discussed in [the corresponding issue](https://github.com/julea-io/haura/issues/12) could solve